cdriveraus/ctsem/README.md

 For questions (or to see past answers) please use
 <https://github.com/cdriveraus/ctsem/discussions>

+For some tutorials and another quick start, see .
+The *very* quick start is below.

 To cite ctsem please use the citation(“ctsem”) command in R.

 ### To install the github version, first install rstan and Rtools, then from a fresh R session: